danielylingnew/danielylingnew.github.io/docs/bookshelf.markdown

 ---

-These are some nontechnical books I’ve read from ~2018 onwards that I think others might like as well.
+These are some books (both technical and nontechnical) I’ve read from ~2018 onwards that I think others might like as well.

 * Atomic Habits
 * Principles (Dalio)